ateef-khan/website-old2/src/index.md

 Logistics handles budgeting and travel arrangements.

 Robotics isn't just for STEM oriented students, we need a variety of people...including you!

+# Why not Join?

+All you need to join is a want to have fun and learn more.
+Our season starts early January and goes until late February.
+During this time we met everyday except for Sundays.
+It is not necessary to be at every meeting to be part of the team.

+We meet at Mrs.Saddler's Room 908.
+Feel free to come after this season ends if you have any interest in joining.

 We work on fundraising and recruiting new members year round!
 Our team hosts a table at Club Day and Welcome to LJHS events.
 We also visit local our local elementary and middle schools to provide information and foster and interest in engineering in younger students.